 Single, joined-up education, health and care (EHC) assessments, plans and personal budgets for children and young people up to the age of 25 are only available to children and young people in England who have a special educational need (SEN).
 Together for Short Lives has welcomed the government’s proposals to improve the special educational needs and disability (SEND) system for children, young people and families in England.
 However, we are calling on ministers to set out a clearer vision of joined-up assessments, plans and services for seriously ill children across education, health and care.

-In the paper, the government acknowledges that:
+In the paper, the government acknowledged that:

 - too often, children and young people with SEND feel unsupported